omerbsezer/Fast-Docker/LAB04-DockerStackService.md

-## App: Docker Swarm using PlayWithDocker, Creating Swarm Cluster: 3 x WordPress Containers and 1 x MySql Container
+## LAB-04: Docker Swarm using PlayWithDocker, Creating Swarm Cluster: 3 x WordPress Containers and 1 x MySql Container

 This scenario shows how to run multi-containers in the cluster using the Docker Stack file by creating a service in Docker Swarm.
 It goes following:
 - Creating Docker Swarm Cluster (2 Manager Nodes, 3 Worker Nodes) using [PlayWithDocker](https://labs.play-with-docker.com/)